Course Outline

 • No prior experience with ONOS is necessary

-Audience
+Audience for Government

-• Networking professionals for government
+• Networking professionals in the public sector

-• IT administrators interested in software-defined networking (SDN)
+• IT administrators interested in software-defined networking (SDN) solutions for government

-• Individuals new to ONOS or SDN concepts
+• Individuals new to ONOS or SDN concepts within a government context

 14 Hours